 |28,001 to 55,000||EUR 978 is the maximum annual amount allowed, which decreases with the increase in taxable income, up to EUR 55,000 of taxable income|

-In addition to the classic system of tax deductions provided for by the Italian tax code, the Law no. 21/2020, in view of a revision of the tax deductions and income support measures, introduced two further and distinct mechanisms for reducing taxes.
+In addition to the classic system of tax deductions provided for by the Italian Tax Code, the Law no. 21/2020 and the Italian Budget Law for FY 2021, in view of a revision of the tax deductions and income support measures, introduced two further and distinct mechanisms for reducing taxes.

-- The first, temporary, consists of an additional tax deduction, and is due, from 1st July to 31st December 2020, in the case of incomes over EUR 28.000 and up to EUR 40.000, in two separate measures, which decrease with increasing income:
+- The first, consists of an additional tax deduction, and is due, from 1 July 2020 to 31 December 2020, in the case of incomes over EUR 28,000 and up to EUR 40,000, in two separate measures, which decrease with increasing income:

-- The second, provides, starting from 1 July 2020, the recognition of a sum by way of additional treatment, which does not contribute to the formation of income and which therefore constitutes a net amount, equal to EUR 600 per year (FY 2020), in the case of incomes not exceeding EUR 28.000, provided, however, that the tax due, calculated net of only the tax deduction for employment income and assimilated income, is greater than zero.
+- The second provides, starting from 1 July 2020 to 31 December 2020, the recognition of a sum by way of additional treatment, which does not contribute to the formation of income and which therefore constitutes a net amount, equal to EUR 600 per year (FY 2020), in the case of incomes not exceeding EUR 28,000, provided, however, that the tax due, calculated net of only the tax deduction for employment income and assimilated income, is greater than zero.
+From 1 January 2021 onwards, the amount is EUR 1,200 for year.

 Pension income tax credit